anshu-sharma-devops/Anshu-Sharma-Devops/README.md

 I am a self-driven professional transitioning from a **Commerce background** into **Cloud & DevOps Engineering**.
 My approach is portfolio-first — every concept I learn gets translated into a hands-on project on GitHub.
 I believe real skills are built by doing, not just studying.

-- ☁️ **AWS completed** — hands-on with EC2, S3, VPC, IAM, Load Balancers & more
+- ☁️ Hands-on experience with AWS services including EC2, VPC, IAM, S3, Route53, Load Balancer, Auto Scaling, RDS, CloudWatch, Lambda, SQS, SNS and EKS.
-- 🐧 Strong foundation in **Linux administration & Bash scripting**
+- 🐧 Comfortable working with Linux systems, shell scripting, package management, networking and server administration tasks.
-- ⚙️ Actively working through the full **DevOps toolchain** — Docker, Terraform, Jenkins, Ansible
+- ⚙️ Built hands-on projects using Docker, Terraform, Jenkins and Ansible for automation and deployment workflows.
 - ☸️ Currently learning **Kubernetes** for container orchestration
-- 🤖 Automating cloud workflows with **Python (Boto3)**
+- 🐍 Automating cloud workflows with **Python (Boto3)**
-- 📈 Portfolio-driven learner — every concept gets turned into a real project
+- 📁 Portfolio-driven learner — every concept gets turned into a real project

 ---